servicepilot/TDSLink-NBA_for_zOS/Integrations/README.md

-### Network conversations metrics
+### Get Network conversations metrics

 URL: `{nbaforzos_url}/api/nettrace`

 Method: `GET`

 This API allows you to get active network conversations with statistics.
 The output is in `CSV` format (`,` separator).
+This csv is updated every minute.

 Sample response: